In AgTech, Big Data is Everything

 Connecting data to extract value

 While the ag industry has created more data than anyone could ever use, the information is in an abundance of places, languages, and formats.
 Aggregating, formatting, extracting, and consolidating data from multiple sources into a single structure is a technical challenge that will only increase with adoption of broader sustainability metrics.

 For farmers to improve soil health, participate in carbon sequestration, produce more food and otherwise benefit from the sustainability movement, there needs to be more data harmonization, interoperability between systems, collaboration between partners and the resources necessary to capture, convert and organize more agronomic, machine, GIS and public data sources necessary for climate-smart agriculture.

-Don’t fall behind for lack of in-house expertise or capacity.
+Don’t fall behind for lack of expertise or capacity.

 Do you want to know how data has been used successfully and when and why it’s failed?
 Let us walk you through some common use cases.
 See what it’s like to work with a team as integral to your success as your own people.
 We’ll share an our of our time to make the most of yours.